library(here)

 mean() |>

-Q7.17 Unsurprisingly, in Dąbrowska (2019)‘s study, English L1 participants, on average, scored higher in an English vocabulary test than L2 participants.
+Q7.19 Unsurprisingly, in Dąbrowska (2019)‘s study, English L1 participants, on average, scored higher in the English vocabulary test than L2 participants.
 Calculate the difference between L1 and L2 participants’ mean Vocab test results and round off this means difference to two decimal places.

-They are lots of ways to tackle question 16.
-Here is one approach:
+They are lots of ways to tackle this in R. Here is a first approach that involves the pipe operator:

 (mean(L1.data$Vocab) - mean(L2.data$Vocab)) |>